Yunnori: Game rules

 The game is played between two partners or two teams who play in turns, sometimes it is played with more teams.
 There is no limit in the number of participants in a game, which means that the game can be played by a considerable group.
-When played with large groups it is not uncommon for some group members never to cast the sticks: they still participate discussing the strategy.
+When played with large groups it is not uncommon for some group members never to cast the sticks: they still participate by discussing the strategy.

 The start of the game is determined by each team casting the yut-sticks.
 The team with the highest score starts first.
 Each team then casts the sticks in turn, then moves a mal according to the score achieved.
 One turn usually consists of only one cast.
 However, a player achieving a yut or mo earns an extra cast for the turn; if the player casts a yut or mo at the second cast, they earn an extra cast again, so there is no limit to the number of times a player can cast again before the end of a turn, provided they keep casting yuts or mos.
 The respective scores can be played separately if wished, each given to another mal (or group of mals, see below), but a score earned from one cast cannot be split into two moves—for example, a geol (advance three steps) cannot be split into a do (one step) and a gae (two steps).

 As long as there are mals outside the board, a team can either put a new mal onto the board according to the scores it got, or move a mal already on the board.
 The mals travel around the board and can move forward only.
 However, when landing on one of the big stations (in the corner and the centre), the team can choose to take the shorter way should they wish to.
 There are four possible courses, the default course being longest one with no abbreviation (No. 4).

 If a mal lands on a station occupied by the opponent's team, the opponent's mal is removed from the course and returned to the starting position, and the current player is allowed to cast again.

 If a mal lands on a station occupied by the own team, these mals can form a group and travel together from that point on.
 However, this bears a risk: If an opponent lands their mal on a station occupied by a group of mals of the opponent, all mals in the group are removed from the course.

 For example, if one casts two yuts and one do at their first turn in the game, possible moves would include (see The Stations below for the station names):